Systems of Linear Equations

 elimination methods

-ALSO, I will show you that it is easier to do some of the calculations in your head, or on scratch paper, rather than always working within the set of equations:
+ALSO, it is easier to do some of the calculations in our head, or on scratch paper, instead of always working within the set of equations:

 Example: